mirarzf/Computer-Visualization/README.md

 # Computer-Visualization
-Computer visualization code for Advanced Course on Computer Visualization course of KU, Spring 2022.
+Computer visualization code for Advanced Course in Computer Visualization course of KU, Spring 2022.